 The Insurance Information Institute’s (III) facts and statistics from 2018 show collisions with parked motor vehicles accounted for 407 collisions and 1.2% of total fatal crashes across the US.

 Stopped vehicles are typically not liable for accidents unless they are parked illegally.
-If you back into an unmoving car, the other driver will most likely not be at fault.
-In the majority of New York back-up car crashes, the moving vehicle is liable for the collision.
+If you back into an unmoving car or pedestrian, the backing driver will most often be held responsible.
+There are exceptions however, and an experienced accident lawyer should be consulted to protect your rights.

 Establish Which Driver Had the Right of Way

 In collisions where both cars were moving, a car accident attorney determines which driver had the right of way.
-If one driver violated regular traffic patterns and did not yield to the oncoming car, that driver is liable for the accident.
+If one driver violated regular traffic patterns and did not yield to the oncoming car, that driver will likely be held liable for the accident.
 There can be more than one responsible party to an accident however.
 Every case is unique.

 Analyze Vehicle Damage

 A car accident attorney can inspect where vehicle damage occurs to establish fault in an auto accident.
-The type of vehicle damage suggests if the driver with the right of way had plenty of time to stop and let the other vehicle finish backing out of a space.
+The type of vehicle damage may suggest if the driver with the right of way had plenty of time to stop and let the other vehicle finish backing out of a space.
 It could also suggest that the right of way driver was not paying attention or speeding at the time of the accident.
 Experts in accident reconstruction can be utilized to prove negligence as well.

 Get Statements from Witnesses